 In addition to group Studio Sessions, we offer a variety of add-on services to support neurodiverse individuals in becoming their best-selves.

-Add-on services include academic coaching, individual life & social skill coaching, dating & relationship coaching, job coaching, and DDA self-direct support brokering.
+Individual skills coaching may include academic coaching, individual life & social skill coaching, dating & relationship coaching, job coaching, and funding support.